- Kickstarter has funded more than 122, 878 projects, which have attracted more than 12.7 million backers and raised over $3 billion

 13. Sheume III

 Games are often among the top Kickstarter projects, and this one is no different.
 Launched in June 2015, this long-awaited game raised $6.3 million on Kickstarter from 69,320 backers.
-This was done with all the elements of a successful campaign - compelling videos and images, and exciting backer rewards.
+This was done with all the elements of a successful campaign - compelling videos and images and exciting backer rewards.

-The game was expected to be released for the Playstation 4 in later 2017, but it looks like that didn't happened.
+The game was expected to be released for the Playstation 4 in later 2017, but it looks like that didn't happen.
 This doesn’t stop Sheume III from claiming a place on the list of Kickstarter success stories!